Best Practices on IP and Technology Commercialization

 It is because of the intangible strength of the asset which they derive from their intellectual property rights.

 Intellectual property rights are such an important asset, intangible asset, which all these leaders are able to leverage to create value for the shareholders, almost similar to one third or fourth turnover of their market capitalization.
-The shareholding cost is also very high and the benefits that are used by the shareholders because of this intangible asset.
+The shareholding cost is also very high.
+And, the benefits which the shareholders use because of this intangible asset are also high.